 Set Current Location

 Inveraray Castle in Scotland is the seat of the Duke of Argyll.
 Dating back to 1789, the structure was built for the 5th Duke of Argyll.
-A square-shaped structure and surrounded by lush greenery, tt blends Gothic, Palladian and Baroque architectural styles.
+A square-shaped structure surrounded by lush greenery, the castle blends Gothic, Palladian and Baroque architectural styles.
 Inside, you come across artifacts that originated in the 18th century.
 The top attractions inside the castle are the French Dining Room and the Tapestry Drawing Room that contain vintage French tapestries and other Scottish works of art.
-The castle is one of the most notable buildings in the city.
-Also found here is the Castle Gift Shop!
+With so many features, it isn't surprising that the castle is one of the most notable buildings in the city.

 Queen Victoria's homage to her beloved husband, Albert Memorial was designed by Sir Gilbert Scott.
 Prince Albert sits on his throne holding the catalog of the Great Exhibition of 1851.
 Beneath him lie sculptures of the museums, colleges, and institutions that he inspired, as well as marble statues of animals representing the different continents.
-Allegorical figures of Agriculture, Commerce, Manufacture and Engineering also adorn the memorial.
+Allegorical figures of agriculture, commerce, manufacturing and engineering also adorn the memorial.
 The Albert Memorial is especially beautiful when shining in the glow of the evening sun or when lights up at night.
 It can be found within Kensington Gardens and right opposite Royal Albert Hall.

 A place referred to as both a village and town, Bampton has a rich history that dates back to the Iron Age and the Roman era.
 The major draw of this town lies in the Bampton Charter Fair which is organized on the last Thursday of October every year.
 Apart from the fair, Bampton has also served as a location in pop-culture, the major one being in the popular British series Downton Abbey.

 Ever since the grand opening of this world-famous hotel in 1906, the Ritz has been a magnet for the rich and famous.
-It is ideally situated in the heart of St. James's, overlooking Green Park and very close to the West End, Piccadilly and Bond Street.
+It is strategically located in the heart of St. James's, overlooking Green Park and is very close to the West End, Piccadilly and Bond Street.
 The hotel is popular with wealthy tourists, businessmen, celebrities and English aristocrats.
 The rooms, public areas and facilities are all beautifully maintained and the service is, as one would expect in such an establishment, impeccable.